heptarch/heptarch.github.io/projects.md

 operational requirements of the world's largest telecommunications enterprise.

+It was the job of directors like Kelly to understand those operational gaps or possibilities for improvement, and pipe them into the lab.
+The end result was that there was never any shortage of problems to work on, and the problems they worked on were important.
-This is very different from the thin, enfeebled freedom that Feynman criticized.
-Freedom to think, but about what?
-In mid-air, you have no purchase or orientation; set your feet on the earth, and the freedom to move can guide you towards that landmark in the distance.
+This is very different from the thin, enfeebled freedom that Feynman criticized; the freedom to think, but about what?
+In mid-air, you have no purchase or sense of direction.
+Set your feet on the earth, however, and the freedom to move can guide you towards the glittering landmarks in the distance.
-The

 On the other end of the spectrum, we have Big Tech, epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet).